 Part of the RAMC collection has been returned to the Army Medical Services Museum.
 In 2016 it changed its name to the Museum of Military Medicine.
 Please see individual items for further information.

-The RAMC Muniments Collection is deposited with the Wellcome Library under an agreement between the Wellcome Trustees and the Trustees of the RAMC Historical Museum in 1991.
-This agreement also covered the pre-1850 Collection of books of historical value and the Collection of post-1850 medical textbooks, also placed in the Wellcome Library.
+The RAMC Muniments Collection is deposited with the library at Wellcome Collection under an agreement between the Wellcome Trustees and the Trustees of the RAMC Historical Museum in 1991.
+This agreement also covered the pre-1850 Collection of books of historical value and the Collection of post-1850 medical textbooks, also placed in the library at Wellcome Collection.

 In the 1980s the Trustees of the RAMC Historical Museum entered into negotiations with Dr Peter Williams, then Director of the Wellcome Trust, about the possible housing and cataloguing of the collections.
 This culminated in the transfer of book and muniments collections to the Wellcome Tropical Institute (owned by the Trust) in 1986-7.